tom-james-watson/p2p.chat/README.md

 # p2p.chat

----

-⚠️ **Currently Unmaintained** ⚠️ This was a hobby project that has not been worked on for some time.
-I would like to pick this up again in the future and overhaul how the app is architected, specifically peer discovery.
-I advise using https://meet.jit.si if you are looking for open source, professional video conferencing.

----

 p2p.chat is a peer-to-peer video conferencing application.
-Think of it as an free and open source appear.in alternative.
+Think of it as an free and open source Zoom alternative.

 ## Architecture